MicrosoftDocs/well-architected/well-architected/security/secure-development-lifecycle.md

 The goal of the requirements phase is to **gather and analyze the functional and non-functional requirements** for an application or a new feature of an application.
 This phase is important because it facilitates the creation of guardrails that are tailored to the objectives of the application.
 Protecting the data and integrity of your application should be a core requirement throughout every phase of the development lifecycle.

-For example, the application needs to support critical user flows that enable the user to upload and manipulate data.
+For example, consider an application that needs to support critical user flows that enable the user to upload and manipulate data.
 The security design choices should cover assurances for the user's interaction with the application, like authenticating and authorizing the user identity, allowing only permitted actions on the data, and preventing SQL injection.
-Similarly, cover non-functional requirements, like availability, scalability, and maintainability.
+Similarly, cover non-functional requirements like availability, scalability, and maintainability.
 Security choices should include segmentation boundaries, firewall ingress and egress, and other cross-cutting security concerns.

 All these decisions should lead to a good definition of the security posture of the application. **Document the security requirements in an agreed-upon specification** and reflect it in the backlog.
 It should explicitly state the security investments and the tradeoffs and risks that the business is willing to take on if the investments aren't approved by business stakeholders.
 For example, you might document the need to use a web application firewall (WAF) in front of your application, like Azure Front Door or Azure Application Gateway.
 If business stakeholders aren't prepared to accept the additional cost of running a WAF, they need to accept the risk that application-layer attacks might be directed toward the application.